 Cisco distributor Azlan has launched two apps for the iPhone and Blackberry platforms designed to help SMB resellers get a snapshot of Cisco stock availability on the fly.
 The apps have already been road-tested by Azlan's in-house sales teams and are now being rolled out to resellers across Europe.

 Businesses have been warned to be alert to fraudsters posing as representatives of major web security vendors at the start of 2010's Get Safe Online week.
-At the launch of the event, which is co-sponsored by the government, the Serious Organised Crime Agency (SOCA), Ofcom and supported by vendors in

 IT departments should force suppliers to use functional point analysis (FPA) to price application development projects.
 Cliff Saran reports on how a financial...